enterspeedhq/enterspeed-docs/docs/tutorials/umbraco-nextjs/3-designing-your-apis.md

 ---
 sidebar_position: 4
 title: 3.
-Designing your API's
+Designing your APIs
 ---

-import ReactPlayer from 'react-player/lazy'

-# Designing your API's in Enterspeed
+# Designing your APIs in Enterspeed

 :::info
 If you get stuck on the way, don't hesitate to reach out to us.
 We're more than happy to help!
 You can contact us at [support@enterspeed.com](mailto:support@enterspeed.com).